RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 Liberation movement.

-Since then, gays, lesbians and bisexuals have actively pursued what is commonly
+Since then, GLBT individuals and groups have actively pursued what is commonly

 referred to as the "gay agenda."
 It has two objectives:

-protection against gay bashing and other hate-motivated crimes, to the
+protection against gay bashing and other hate-motivated crimes, the

-elimination of laws criminalizing same-sex behavior in private; from the right
+elimination of laws criminalizing same-sex behavior in private, the freedom to serve openly in the U.S. military, the right

 referred to as "the issue" for many years.
 Church gatherings have debated